sugarlabs/sugar-docs/src/contributing.md

 In brief, you will:

-* add an issue about what you plan to change;
 * on GitHub, find and fork the source repository;
 * on your computer, clone your fork repository,
 * commit your changes in a new branch;
 * push your branch and submit a pull-request for it;
 * go through the review process until your pull-request is merged; and
-* close your issue.

 Please note there is no need to ask permission to work on an issue.
-You should check for pull requests linked to the issue you are addressing; if there are none, then assume nobody has done anything.
+You should check for pull requests linked to an issue you are addressing; if there are none, then assume nobody has done anything.
 Begin to fix the problem, test, make your commits, push your commits, then make a pull request.
-Mention the issue number in the pull request, but not the commit message.
+Mention an issue number in the pull request, but not the commit message.
 These practices allow the competition of ideas (Sugar Labs is a meritocracy).